Khartoum State: Population and economy

-The 2008 population census estimates the population of Khartoum state to be about 5,274,321 capita, composed of various tribes of the Sudan.
-The population is 79% urban, and 74% of the state's population reported their region of origin to be outside Khartoum.
+The 2008 population census estimated the population of Khartoum State to be about 5,274,321 capita, composed of various tribes of the Sudan.
+The population was officially estimated to have risen to 7,993,900 in 2018.
+The population in 2008 was 79% urban, and 74% of the state's population reported their region of origin to be outside Khartoum.

 The areas of Omdurman and the rural South are inhabited by the tribe of Gamowia, as well as by the Kordofani tribes displaced to these areas by the drought and desertification that hit their areas in the early- and mid-1980s.
 These are the tribes of the Kababish and the Kawahla.
 In the northern countryside of Karari locality are the tribe of Shiheinat, and in Khartoum North the tribes of Abdallab and Batahin.
 In the East Nile are the tribes of Abu Dileig, Batahin, and Kawahla, with the tribe of Iseilat in Um-Dowan.

 Most of the population works in government service, the private sector, and banking.
 There is also a large number of merchants, and migrants and displaced people working in marginal activities.
 In the countryside most people are engaged in agriculture and grazing and thus supply the capital, Khartoum, with vegetables, fruits, and dairy products.
 There are also some residents living on the banks of the rivers engaged in the trades dependent on the rivers, such as pottery, brick-making and fishing.
 Above all stands the strong ambition to become the new Dubai with the financial support coming from the oil and gas supplies of the country.

 The State of Khartoum is now the largest center in Sudan for the manufacturing sector with more than 7500 different factories and more than ten industrial areas providing all types of goods such as food processing and electronics and household appliances as well as medicines and textiles as well as footwear and tanneries and chemicals.
-Within the next year five Chinese car manufacturers will start operations to make Khartoum a hub for vehicle manufacturing in Africa..
+Within the next year five Chinese car manufacturers will start operations to make Khartoum a hub for vehicle manufacturing in Africa.